Ahmed-Omar-Hommir/presto-cli/README.md

 Here are the currently available subcommands:

-- `build_runner`: build_runner: Executes code generation utilities, useful with packages like freezed or json_serializable.
+- `build_runner`: Executes code generation utilities, useful with packages like freezed or json_serializable.
 - `clean`: Deletes build/ directory and clears previous build artifacts for a fresh build.
 - `get`: Fetches dependencies in pubspec.yaml, making them available in your Dart files.
 - `l10n`: Generates localization files based on the arb files in the l10n directory.